State Records Center Transfers

 Transferring Records to the SRC

-- The records must be on the approved agency-specific or one of the general records retention and disposition schedules.
+- The records must be on the approved agency-specific or the General Records Retention and Disposition Schedules.

-- The agency Records Coordinator must review the STD-59 and verify that the records have fulfilled their retention period in the agency.
+- The agency Records Coordinator must review the SRC Records Transfer List and verify that the records have fulfilled their retention period in the agency.

-Only standard size boxes may be used in the Records Center.
-The boxes available are:
+- Only standard size boxes may be used in the Records Center.
+The boxes

-- Records should be properly boxed, labeled and packed in standard records center boxes, available through DGS.
-Do not use "banker boxes" or flimsy white boxes.
+- Records should be properly boxed, labeled, and packed in standard records center boxes, available from DGS Statewide Contract #4400027817 Line Item: 23; Material #131454.
+Do not use “banker boxes” or flimsy white boxes.
 All non-standard boxes will be rejected.

 - Pack only one record series in each box.

 - All large metal fasteners including 3-ring binders and binder clips must be removed; standard paper clips and staples are permissible.
-Remove CDs/DVDs or other electronic media if possible, or make note on the STD-59 that there are CDs/DVDs in the box.
+Remove CDs/DVDs or other electronic media if possible or make note on the SRC Records Transfer List that there are CDs/DVDs in the box.

 - Leave a minimum of two inches of space in each box.
 This helps prevent damage and allows for easier retrieval of records during referencing.

-- All boxes must have the correct information written on them and match the STD-59 form exactly.
+- All boxes must have the correct information written on them and match the SRC Records Transfer List exactly.